v-mipeng/LexiconNER/README.md

 # LexiconNER
-This is the implementation of "Named Entity Recognition using Positive-Unlabeled Learning" published at ACL2019.
+This is the implementation of "[Distantly Supervised Named Entity Recognition using Positive-Unlabeled Learning](https://www.aclweb.org/anthology/P19-1231)" published at ACL 2019.
+The highlight of this work is it performs NER using only entity dictionaries without any labeled data.

+By the way, we recently publish our another work related to Chinese NER.
+It designs to augment Chinese NER with lexicons.
+The highlight of that work is it has high computational efficiency and at the same time, achieves comparative or better performance over existing methods.
+You can access the source code of that work and a hyper-link of its associated paper at [LexiconAugmentedNER](https://github.com/v-mipeng/LexiconAugmentedNER).

 ### Set up and run
 Download glove.6B.100d.txt